LinkedIn Sharing Explained

 Step 3: A window will pop up and it should allow you to:

-- Share an update - Select this to share with your LinkedIn connections.
+1. Share in a post – Select this to share with your LinkedIn connections, using the same options listed above.

-When you perform these actions you may also choose to add your own comments in the box labeled "share an update or mention someone using the @..."
-This gives you the opportunity to add your two cents about the post, or call specific attention to a person or a company by using the @ symbol.
+When you share in a post, you may also choose to add your own comments similar to when you write a post.
+This gives you the opportunity to add your two cents about the post, or to call attention to a specific person or company by using the @ symbol.

 Like the examples above, when you type @TSL Marketing, it allows you to select TSL and creates a link in the update that will direct anyone who clicks on it to the TSL Marketing LinkedIn Company Page.